dbt-labs/docs.getdbt.com/website/docs/docs/guides/debugging-schema-names.md

 - You can adjust the logic in your `generate_schema_name` macro (or add this macro to your project if you don't yet have one and adjust from there)
 - You can also adjust your `target` details (for example, changing the name of a target)

-If you change the logic in `generate_schema_name`, it's important that you consider whether two users will end up writing to the same schema when in development — we thought ahead for you by implementing name-spaced logic in the the default `generate_schema_name` macro (but acknowledge that we might have been a little too clever here 😅).
+If you change the logic in `generate_schema_name`, it's important that you consider whether two users will end up writing to the same schema when developing dbt models.
+This consideration is the reason why the default implementation of the macro concatenates your target schema and custom schema together — we promise we were trying to be helpful by implementing this behavior, but acknowledge that the resulting schema name is unintuitive.